Evantilton/Github_Greenlight/README.md

 ## Future

 I have a number of different ideas for how this could be expanded.
-I could use a CLI and the github API to link your github and create a new repository for this.
-I could use a CLI to perhapts set the Cronjob when you start it up.
-I could try to make this a .app so you can run it on startup.
+I could use a Command Line Interface to perhapts set the Cronjob to a specific interval when you start it up.
+I could to use a program like automator.app to make it so this can run on startup.
 Lots of potential avenues.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-_Note, include this only if you have a license file.
-GitHub will generate one for you if you want!_

 ## Acknowledgement
 1. This tutorial was really interesting and even though I ended up not using the Github API and a CLI,  it would probably be where I brought the project next. (https://www.sitepoint.com/javascript-command-line-interface-cli-node-js/)